 - POST event log: This log contains the three most recent error codes and messages that were generated during POST.
-You can view the POST event log from the Setup utility. - System-event log: This log contains messages that were generated during POST and all system status messages from the service processor.
-You can view the system-event log from the Setup utility.
+You can view the POST event log through the Setup utility. - System-event log: This log contains POST and system management interrupt (SMI) events and all events that are generated by the BMC that is embedded in the IMM.
+You can view the system-event log through the Setup utility and through the Dynamic System Analysis (DSA) program (as the IPMI event log).

 The system-event log is limited in size.
-When it is full, new entries will not overwrite existing entries; therefore, you must periodically clear the system-event log through the Setup utility.
-When you are troubleshooting an error, be sure to clear the system-event log so that you can find current errors more easily.
+When it is full, new entries will not overwrite existing entries; therefore, you must periodically save and then clear the system-event log through the Setup utility.
+When you are troubleshooting, you might have to save and then clear the system-event log to make the most recent events available for analysis.

 Messages are listed on the left side of the screen, and details about the selected message are displayed on the right side of the screen.
-To move from one entry to the next, use the Up Arrow ( $\uparrow$ ) and Down Arrow ( $\downarrow$ ) keys.
+To move from one entry to the next, use the Up Arrow (\uparrow) and Down Arrow (\downarrow) keys.